Anomalous Jet Identification via Sequence Modeling: Data Samples and Pre-Processing

 The pre-processing method is developed to produce jets which are superficially identical, with the only differences appearing in the arrangement and energy distribution of their constituents due do varying substructure.
 This procedure is inspired by a study based on jet images, where a pre-processing method which boosts each jet to the same reference frame allows for a model trained on the pre-processed jets to be robust against variations in mass and $p_{T}$~\cite{roy2020robust}.
 The process can be briefly summarized in three steps:

 \begin{itemize} \item{Rescale each jet to the same mass,} \item{Boost each jet to the same energy,} \item{Rotate each jet to the same orientation in $\eta$, $\phi$.} \end{itemize}

-Algorithm~\ref{alg:boost} describes in detail the implementation of the rescaling, boosting, and rotating processes, or simply \textit{boosting} for short.
+Algorithm~\ref{alg:alignment} describes in detail the implementation of the rescaling, boosting, and rotating processes, referred to as \textit{alignment} in this study.

-To evaluate the efficacy of this procedure, the model is trained on a dataset of background jets both before and after boosting, and the resulting correlation between Anomaly Score and jet mass is compared.
-Figure \ref{fig:mass_vs_score_boost} shows the two-dimensional distribution of the mass of the highest $p_T$ (leading) jet in each event vs. its Anomaly Score before and after boosting the input jets.
-The results depict a significantly smaller amount of correlation between the jet's mass and its Anomaly Score after boosting, as desired.
+To evaluate the efficacy of this procedure, the model is trained and evaluated on a dataset of background jets both before and after alignment, and the resulting correlation between Anomaly Score and jet mass is compared.
+Figure \ref{fig:mass_vs_score_boost} shows the two-dimensional distribution of the mass of the highest $p_T$ (leading) jet in each event vs. its Anomaly Score before and after aligning the input jets.
+The results depict a significantly smaller amount of correlation between the jet's mass and its Anomaly Score after alignment, as desired.